Soft launch reporting by Ric Cowley and Iain Harris.

 Temple Run: Treasure Hunters

-Developer: Scopely Where: Australia, Philippines Platforms: Android, iOS Live since: 30 November 2016 Updates: (3), last 2 March 2017
+Developer: Scopely Where: Australia, Philippines, Romania Platforms: Android, iOS Live since: November 30th 2016 Updates: (13), last 23rd July 2018

 Treasure and match-3 seem to go hand-in-hand, since they both usually involve gems, so maybe Temple Run: Treasure Hunters (formerly Treasure Hunters!) isn't such a wild idea after all.